bbc/simorgh/src/app/components/Image/README.md

 ## Description

 The `Image` component is used to render an image using the correct custom style for for the service.
-It supports pre-load and lazy loading.
+It supports pre-load and lazy loading and can render a placeholder when image is loading.
 The image component supports webP in the first instance and makes use of jpeg as a fallback format.

 ## Props